 The city is known throughout the world for its academic excellence and there are two excellent universities here which are the University of York and York St John University.
 Both universities boast consistent high rankings so it is little wonder why they attract some of the world's smartest academics from over 150 countries worldwide.

 York has more attractions per square mile than any other city within the UK.
 The Shambles is a truly fascinating ancient street which dates back to the 14th and 15th centuries.
 York Minster is one of the most splendid and impressive gothic cathedrals in the world.
 York Castle Museum is where you can experience York’s fascinating and sometimes gruesome history over the past few hundred years.
 The Yorvik Viking Centre is an engaging and interactive experience where you will step back in time to the Viking era.
 Climb up the steps and admire the panoramic views of York from the top of Cliffords Tower which was built by William the Conqueror.

 If you enjoy shopping then you will be enchanted by the array of shops which vary from typical high street stores to unique and quirky independent shops.
 Fans of Harry Potter will delight in the themed shops and there is even a world famous ghost shop where you can purchase your very own unique ghost!.

-Bars, cafes and restaurants are everywhere and again, there is so much to choose from whether it be a traditional pub lunch in a haunted inn, (yes, York is the most haunted city in Europe!) a tasty vegan snack or a charming afternoon tea in the delightful Bettys Cafe Tea Rooms.
+Bars, cafes and restaurants are everywhere and there is so much to choose from whether you fancy a traditional pub lunch in a haunted inn, (yes - York is the most haunted city in Europe!) or a charming ‘Afternoon Tea’ in the delightful Bettys Cafe Tea Rooms.